youssif00/Sentiment-Analysis-on-Tweets--by-BERT/README.md

 # Emotion Detection from Tweets BY BERT

+A deep learning project that performs sentiment analysis on tweets using the BERT (Bidirectional Encoder Representations from Transformers) model.
+This project classifies tweets into 6 different emotions: sadness, joy, love, anger, fear, and surprise.

-Project Overview
+## Overview

-Social media users express a variety of emotions in short messages.
-Accurately detecting these emotions enables applications in customer support, mental health monitoring, and more.
-In this project, we fine-tune a BERT-based model (bert-base-uncased) to classify tweets into one of six emotions: sadness, joy, love, anger, fear, and surprise.
+This project uses the BERT model to perform multi-class sentiment analysis on tweets.
+The model is fine-tuned on the DAIR-AI emotion dataset to classify tweets into six different emotional categories.
+The implementation uses the Hugging Face `transformers` library and PyTorch.